ellennickles/xphoto-s24/README.md

 off or is inspired by the concepts explored during the semester.
 For the final project you are expected to present a project proposal, create a working prototype to share for peer feedback, and present a completed final project to our class.
-More information will be provided later in the semester.
+Full description: [Final Project Assignment](https://github.com/ellennickles/xphoto-s24/tree/main/week11#final-project-assignment)

 ##### Grading Rubric for Final Project